Siege of Taormina (902): Aftermath

 Ibrahim capitalized on his success by sending raiding parties against various strongholds in the vicinity, forcing either their capitulation and destruction or the payment of tribute.
 In this manner, Demona, Rometta, and Aci were captured or forced to pay tribute in token of submission.
 The locals were encouraged to convert to Islam, or, where they had left their forts and fled for the mountains, the walls were torn down and the wells blocked with stones to make them uninhabitable.

-Indefatigable, Ibrahim now crossed over into the mainland in early September, where cities as far as Naples began to prepare to resist his attack.
+Indefatigable, Ibrahim crossed over into the mainland in early September, where cities as far as Naples began to prepare to resist his attack.
 In the end, his advance was stopped at the siege of Cosenza, where Ibrahim died of dysentery on October 23.
 Fortunately for the Aghlabids, the inhabitants of Cosenza, unaware of this, offered terms.
 This allowed Ibrahim's grandson, Ziyadat Allah, to end the military campaign with a token success, and return to Sicily laden with booty.

 Although a few strongholds in the northeast remained unconquered and in Christian hands, the fall of Taormina marked the effective end of Byzantine Sicily, and the consolidation of Muslim control over the island.
-It was not until the 960s that the last Byzantine enclaves—including Taormina, which had returned to Byzantine control—would be finally captured, by the Fatimid Caliphate.
+It was not until the 960s that the last Byzantine enclaves—including Taormina and Rometta, which had returned to Byzantine control—would be finally captured, by the Fatimid Caliphate.